Login | Become a member

 • 11% of the planet is covered in farmland

-• There are 18 million acres of vineyard worldwide
+• There are 18 million acres of vineyards worldwide

 The Ecosystem Services of Ag Land